David Hay graduated with a Bachelor's degree in philosophy from Claremont Men's College (now Claremont McKenna College)

 Through it all, I think I faced it and took it on in good spirit.
 I suppose the key to success in times of travail is to simply get through each day.
 This I did pretty well.
-During those years I was editor of the yearbook and stage manager, lost my virginity, and tried to organize a tutoring program in Watts.
+During those years I was editor of the yearbook and stage manager; I lost my virginity; I tried to organize a tutoring program in Watts.
 I wasn't exactly brilliant at any of those ventures, but I did try, and you only grow up once.
 There was always something going on sufficiently engrossing that I never really had a chance to feel sorry for myself.

 . . .

 As I think about the decisions I made in Claremont and afterward, it would be lovely to imagine that in each case it was a rational evaluation of alternativeswherein I selected the alternative indicated by that evaluation.
 Alas, I cannot say that.
 In each case, I pretty much blundered into my decision.
-I usually took the path of least resistance, which for me was mostly just the path that looked the most interesting.
+I usually took the path that looked the most interesting.

 When I got to Claremont and realized what I had let myself in for (I believe my comment was something like "oh, dear!" but I'm pretty sure it wasn't those words), it was too late.
 I was stuck.
 All I could do was follow the trail and see where it led.